Normalized mutual information is a biased measure for classification and community detection: Results

 Settling on the asymmetrically normalized reduced mutual information as our preferred measure of similarity, we now ask which community detection algorithm or algorithms perform best according to this measure?
 We have already given away the answer---InfoMap and modularity maximization get the nod---but here we give evidence for that conclusion.

-Figure~\ref{fig:RMI-A-Performances} shows results for all six algorithms listed in Section~\ref{sec:results}.
-Examining the figure we see that in general the best-performing methods are InfoMap, traditional modularity maximization with $\gamma=1$, and the inference method using the degree-corrected stochastic block model.
+Figure~\ref{fig:RMI-A-Performances} shows results for all six algorithms listed in the Supplementary Materials, Section~\ref{app:algorithms}.
+Examining the figure, we see that in general the best-performing methods are InfoMap, traditional modularity maximization with $\gamma=1$, and the inference method using the degree-corrected stochastic block model.
 Among the algorithms considered, InfoMap achieves the highest mutual information scores for lower values of the mixing parameter~$\mu$ in the LFR model, but fails abruptly as $\mu$ increases, so that beyond a fairly sharp cutoff around $\mu=0.5$ other algorithms do better.
-Info\-Map's specific failure mode is that it places all nodes in a single community and this behavior can be used as a simple indicator of the failure regime.
+As noted by previous authors~\cite{ACM22}, Info\-Map's specific failure mode is that it places all nodes in a single community and this behavior can be used as a simple indicator of the failure regime.
 In this regime one must use another algorithm.
-Either modularity maximization or inference using the degree-corrected stochastic block model are reasonable options, but modularity has a slight edge, apart from a thin band of intermediate $\mu$ values which, in the interests of simplicity, we choose to ignore.
-(We discuss some caveats regarding the relationship between the degree-corrected stochastic block model and the LFR benchmark in Appendix~\ref{app:benchmarking}.)
+Either the modularity or inference method are reasonable options, but modularity has a slight edge, except in a thin band of intermediate $\mu$ values which, in the interests of simplicity, we choose to ignore.
+(We discuss some caveats regarding the relationship between the degree-corrected stochastic block model and the LFR benchmark in Section~\ref{app:benchmarking} of the Supplementary Materials.)

-Thus our recommendations for the best community detection algorithm are relatively straightforward, if we base our choice on performance under the LFR benchmark, as is commonly done in this field.
+Thus---always assuming the LFR benchmark is a good test of performance---our recommendations for the best community detection algorithm are relatively straightforward.
 If we are in a regime where InfoMap succeeds, meaning it finds more than one community, then one should use InfoMap.
 If not, one should use standard modularity maximization with $\gamma=1$.
 That still leaves open the question of how the modularity should be maximized.
 In our studies we find the best results with simulated annealing, but simulated annealing is computationally expensive.
 In regimes where it is not feasible, we recommend using the Leiden algorithm instead.
 (Tests using other computationally efficient maximization schemes, such as the Louvain and spectral algorithms, generally performed less well than the Leiden algorithm.)